-People who live in warmer climates don’t usually have to worry about losing heat from their attics could get by just fine with R-13 insulation.
-However, people who live in moderate and cold climates might want to consider insulation with a higher R-value to keep their homes warmer and see real energy savings
+People who live in warmer climates don’t usually have to worry about losing heat from their attics.
+They could get by just fine with R13 insulation.

-Of course, if you have non-insulated areas, like garage, that you want to insulate, adding R-13 insulation is an improvement.
-Plus, it serves as a barrier to noise, pests, and in many cases, moisture.
+Of course, if you have non-insulated areas, like a garage, that you want to insulate, adding R13 insulation is an improvement.
+Plus, it is a barrier to noise, pests, and, in many cases, moisture.

 - It’s easy to install without special equipment or protective gear.